devlocalhost/laurel_updates/help/playintegrity.md

 3. Reboot device

 ## Getting a fingerprint
 To make play integrity work, we need to find a fingerprint that passes.
-For that, you will need [termux](https://f-droid.org/en/packages/com.termux/) installed (click the "download apk" button, not "download fdroid)
+For that, you will need [termux](https://f-droid.org/en/packages/com.termux/) installed (click the "download apk" button, not "download fdroid")

 1. Open termux
 2. Paste this: `mkdir ~/pif`.
 THIS IS A ONE-TIME COMMAND!!!! **YOU ONLY RUN THIS ONCE AND NEVER AGAIN!!**